Wyped/NeoPspFetch/README.md

 Tested with official Sony and Ostent batteries.
 Compatibility with third-party brands may varie.

-Not compatible with PS Vita / Adrenaline.
+Not compatible with PS Vita / Adrenaline and emulators.

 ## Installation